nhoening/gritttt-rss/greader-import/README.md

-This allows you to import your shared items from your Google Reader account to your tt-rss database.
+This allows you to import your shared and starred items from your Google Reader account to your tt-rss database.

 # Preparation